U of T Funding Resources for Teaching-Related Projects and Initiatives

-The International Student Experience Fund (ISEF) is a new initiatives fund launched by the Associate Vice-President and Vice-Provost, International Student Experience for the 2018-2019 fiscal year.
+The International Student Experience Fund (ISEF) was launched by the Associate Vice-President and Vice-Provost, International Student Experience in 2018-2019.
 The objective of the ISEF program is to foster a learning environment on U of T’s campuses that aligns with the University’s global mission and profile.
 The Fund is intended to support academic and non-academic initiatives that: enhance the experience of international students; foster intercultural and international-to-domestic student, staff and faculty engagement; and internationalize the University of Toronto student experience.

 The Fund supports two streams of activities; Seed ($5,000-$15,000 per year) and Impact ($15,000-$100,000 per year).
 This two-tiered system is intended to provide opportunities for projects that explore, implement and scale up promising practices at different stages of their development and implementation, and create a pathway for projects from their initial inception to their full potential.
 Both tiers of grants are intended to be completed within 1 to 3 years.
 Proposals will be accepted from U of T faculty and staff with continuing appointments.
 The primary beneficiary of the proposal must be undergraduate or graduate students.

 The Provost’s Instructional Technology Innovation Fund (ITIF) is a seed fund designed to catalyze initiatives that immediately and directly impact University of Toronto education and teaching programs through innovation and development.